rpamintuan671/Cryptocurrencies/README.md

 ## Results:
 The following results on this analysis is below.

-In the process and cleaning it is determined that there are 532 tradeable cryptocurrencies.
+In the process and cleaning it is determined that there are 532 tradeable cryptocurrencies based on the data provided.

-#### Crypto Dataframe after processing
+### Crypto Dataframe after processing
 ![](Images/Crypto_df.png)

-#### Dataframe with Three Principal Components after reducing Data Dimentions Using PCA.
+### Dataframe with Three Principal Components after reducing Data Dimentions Using PCA.
 ![](Images/DataFrame%20with%20Three%20Pincipal%20Components.png)

-#### Finding the Best Value for k Using the Elbow Curve.
+### Finding the Best Value for k Using the Elbow Curve.
 ![](Images/Elbow%20Curve.png)

 #### Clustered Dataframe before Visualization